Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Section-1: Introduction.md

 | **Groups**                 | Logical collections of users or computers for easier permission management |
 | **Organizational Units (OUs)** | Containers for organizing AD objects and applying Group Policies        |

 ---

-## 🔷 What is a Domain Controller (DC)?
-A Domain Controller is a Windows Server that runs Active Directory Domain Services (AD DS).
-It is the central authority for handling authentication and authorization within an AD domain.
- * **Login Authentication**: Verifies credentials of users trying to access the network.
- * **Directory Lookups**: Responds to queries for object information (e.g., user details, group membership).
- * **Replication**: Syncs directory data with other DCs in the same domain or forest.
- * **Policy Enforcement**: Applies Group Policy settings across domain members.